jandelgado/rabtap/README.md

 Note that according to [RFC3986](https://tools.ietf.org/html/rfc3986) it might be necessary to escape certain characters like e.g. `?` (%3F) or `#` (%23) as otherwise parsing of the URI may fail with an error.

+#### Authentication

+Authentication is either by the username and password provided in the broker URI as desribed above (RabbitMQ `PLAIN` method), or by mTLS providing a client certificate and key using the `--tls-key`, `--tls-cert` options (RabbitMQ `EXTERNAL` method).
+If both mTLS and a username and password is provided, then rabtap will use mTLS and `PLAIN` authentication with the given username and password.

 ### Format specification for tap and sub command